 After having installed CacheGuard-OS on a machine and configured its IP addresses, the resulted CacheGuard Web Gateway appliance can be configured/managed using its CLI (Command Line Interface) and/or its Web GUI (Graphical User Interface) via a Web browser.
+CacheGuard has been designed to be easy to handle even for non IT Security/Network professionals.
 Here you can find some CacheGuard screenshots.
+You can also find some demos on YouTube at CacheGuard YouTube Channel.

 The Web GUI